thawalk/Certoshi/README.md

 ![](https://i.imgur.com/fPlaUCp.jpg)

+You can view the demo of the application [here](https://youtu.be/ZZOoJguZkeY)!! 🚀

 You are welcome to visit the live website connected to the Ethereum Rinkeby network at https://certoshi.vercel.app/ 😁

 [Click here to view other screenshots of our application!](#Demo)